-Qualys Vulnerability R&D Lab has released new vulnerability checks in the Qualys Cloud Platform to protect organizations against 52 vulnerabilities that were fixed in 12 bulletins announced today by Microsoft.
+Qualys Vulnerability R&D Lab has released new vulnerability checks in the Enterprise TruRisk Platform to protect organizations against 52 vulnerabilities that were fixed in 12 bulletins announced today by Microsoft.
 Customers can immediately audit their networks for these and other new vulnerabilities by accessing their Qualys subscription.
 Visit Qualys Security Blog to prioritize remediation.

 Non-Qualys customers can audit their network for these and other vulnerabilities by signing up for a Qualys Free Trial, or by trying Qualys Community Edition.